Learn how to configure a proxy in Linux flavors like RHEL, SUSE, OEL, CentOS, Ubuntu, etc.

 /etc/sysconfig/proxy add entry in below line –

 patchingsvr.kt.com makes proxy bypass for this local server.
-Above sample file is from SUSE Linux.
+The above sample file is from SUSE Linux.